kassaaaaa/sg-kassandra/docs/sprint-artifacts/2-3-guest-booking-flow.md

   - Creating a migration to add `guest_email`, `guest_name`, and `guest_phone` to the `bookings` table, allowing bookings without a registered `customer_id`.
   - Updating the Edge Function to calculate `end_time` from lesson duration (fetched from DB) and properly insert guest details into `bookings` instead of failing to insert into `customer_details`.
   - Correcting the `status` enum value to `pending_instructor_assignment`.
+  - Ensuring local Supabase services are running and functions are served/deployed.

 ### File List